• Skip to primary navigation

 • Combine the oats, chia seeds, and cinnamon in a bowl.

-Oats, chia seeds, flax seeds, and cinnamon in a glass bowl for healthy breakfast or meal prep.
+Combining oats, chia seeds, and cinnamon in a bowl for overnight oats.

 • In a separate bowl, whisk together the water, honey, vanilla extract, yogurt, and peanut butter until smooth.